teodesian/Authen-TOTP/README.md

 Trog::TOTP - Fork of Authen::TOTP with patches

-# SYNOPSIS

-    use Trog::TOTP;

 # DESCRIPTION

 Things not in the version of Authen::TOTP on CPAN:

-    * Just require the XS dependencies straight up, and use ones that actually work
+* Requires the XS dependencies straight up, and uses ones that actually work

-# ACKNOWLEDGEMENTS

-Github user j256 for his example implementation

-Gryphon Shafer <gryphon@cpan.org> for his [Auth::GoogleAuth](https://metacpan.org/pod/Auth%3A%3AGoogleAuth) module that does mostly the same job, but I discovered after I had written most of this
+* Logger hooks

 # AUTHORS